 The two Americans on the RB-47H were released just days after Kennedy's inauguration.
 Powers was eventually released in 1962, swapped for a Soviet intelligence officer, Vilyam Fisher, who was serving a prison sentence in the United States for espionage (that exchange was later portrayed in the Stephen Spielberg film "Bridge of Spies").
 The American pilot spent the rest of his life tainted by accusations that he had been too weak-willed in the face of Soviet interrogation, though the CIA's own report found he had acted honorably.
 He died in 1977.

 According to Khrushchev's account, Kennedy laughed when he brought up his role in the 1960 election.
 "You're right.
 I admit you played a role in the election and cast your vote for me," Khrushchev's memoir has Kennedy saying.
-Another account, however, from former Soviet ambassador Oleg Troyanovsky, suggested Kennedy wasn't so sure about the idea that Moscow had helped him win the election.
+Another account, however, from former Soviet ambassador Oleg Troyanovsky,

 Despite the seeming politeness of the conversation — Khrushchev's memoir describes Kennedy in Vienna as "pleasant and reasonable" — Kennedy didn't feel the meeting went well.
 The president told the New York Times' James Reston that Khrushchev "just beat the hell out of me" and that it was the "roughest thing in my life."
 Soon, Khrushchev and Kennedy were at loggerheads over Berlin and Cuba.